CS-DS-125/125book/py4e_rst/06-strings.rst

    >>> greeting[0] = 'J'
    TypeError: 'str' object does not support item assignment

-The “object” in this case is the string and the “item” is the character you tried to assign.
+The "object" in this case is the string and the "item" is the character you tried to assign.
 For now, an *object* is the same thing as a value, but we will refine that definition later.
 An *item* is one of the values in a sequence.